 Baked Anelletti from Palermo.

-A timballo of oven-baked anelletti is the most popular “pasta bake” in Sicily, particularly in Palermo the island’s capital.
+A timballo of oven-baked anelletti is the most popular “pasta bakes” in Sicily, particularly for Sunday lunches, special occasions and holidays such as Christmas.
 It takes a little time to make but the looks on your guests’ faces will make it worth it!

 Timballo di Anelletti.

 The first time I saw this dish I thought it must be quite difficult to make.
 But, having done it (I confess with my Sicilian husband’s help!), I can say the only aspect that needs to be taken into account is that, for a pasta dish, it takes quite a long time to make.
 However, the looks on your family or guests’ faces will be worth the time you put in..I promise you!

 (This post first appeared in 2017 but has been updated)

 Anelletti are little rings of dry pasta of about one centimeter in diameter.
 In Palermo, baked anelletti can be found in most restaurants and eateries, from fast food establishments to the bars with delis.
 This pasta is also cooked a lot at home, although the recipe here is made mostly on Sundays and feast days because of the long preparation required.

 Rather than make a timballo many people also just bake the pasta with meat sauce in a normal oven dish, which is easier but doesn’t look as impressive!

 In Sicily, you can also find single portions of baked anelletti, called “timbaletti”.
 These are prepared in aluminum containers in the shape of a truncated cone and are a popular takeaway snack.